exadel-inc/esl/src/modules/esl-event-listener/README.md

 <a name="intro"></a>

-ESL has built-in mechanism to work with DOM events.
+ESL has a built-in mechanism to work with DOM events.
 `ESLEventListener` instance is used as an 'inner' record to process subscriptions made by `EventUtils`.

 ## <a name="eUtils">`Event Utils` class</a>